 and at least 12 credits from:

-All students are encouraged to include fourth year courses in their programs.
-In addition to providing greater depth, they provide an opportunity to work in smaller groups.
+All students are encouraged to include fourth year courses in their programs to provide greater depth of understanding.

 Students must complete: